LizChudleigh/EpigeneticsBash/EpigeneticsBash.md

 done
 ```
-No results so the  values of the MD5 and our files are the same
+No results so the values of the MD5 from ENCODE and our md5sum are the same

 #4.3)For each tissue, run an intersection analysis using BEDTools: report 1) the number of peaks that intersect promoter regions, 2) the number of peaks that fall outside gene coordinates (whole gene body, not just the promoter regions).
-Hint: have a look at what we did here and here.